All Episodes

 They're literally helping all of this happen.

-And they're, and I'll tell you, then you try you see other cities now that are trying to have these uh CHOP zone, Chaz zones, etc.
+And I'll tell you, you see other cities now that are trying to have these chop zone, chazz zones, etc.

-Ami Horowitz will join us uh at the top of our news roundup hour.
+Ami Horowitz will join us at the top of our news roundup hour.

 He's actually infiltrated the autonomous zone.

-Is it a Seattle radio talk show host, Jason Rance was on Fox and Friends saying that officers with the Seattle police department feel like they've been completely abandoned by the city's mayor, adding that they are right to feel that way.
+The Seattle radio talk show host Jason Rance was on Fox and Friends saying that officers with the Seattle Police Department feel like they've been completely abandoned by the city's mayor, adding that they are right to feel that way.

 Now, unless somebody's life is in jeopardy, he's banning chokeholds.